vzzyxn/vzzyxn.github.io/README.md

 ## myshelf

-Profile page based on kaslaanka theme.
+myshelf is a profile page based on kaslaanka theme.